Dreamer (Martin Garrix song): Composition

 The song is described as embodying "the uplifting feel that characterizes his return to the spotlight, filled with hope and empowerment and positivity, with his soulful delivery searing over a euphoric Garrix pop production."
 The song concludes with "gospel-style choir harmonies."
 Noted as being "stylistically new for Garrix," it consists of "melding pop sounds with R&B vocals and an almost blues-like attitude."
 The song features a crescendo with backing vocalists.

 Consisting of "Yung's uplifting singing and Garrix's commanding retro electronic notes that build into the chorus with gospel-style choir harmonies", the meaning of the song is stated as being "a motivational song about chasing your dreams".

 Music video

-The music video, distributed to YouTube on the same day as an individual single, featured Yung performing the song in the New York City Subway where he had started his career as a street artist.
+The music video, distributed to YouTube on the same day as an individual single, featured Yung performing the song in the New York City Subway where he started his street artist career.

 The scene progresses Yung to his later projects in Brooklyn and his eventual meeting with Garrix in his studio in Amsterdam, where they recorded the song.